jarcode-foss/glava/README.md

 $ sudo make install
 ```

-You can pass `BUILD=debug` (environment variable) to the makefile for debug builds of both glad and glava, and you can manually specify install targets with `INSTALL=...`, possible arguments are `unix` (FHS compliant Linux and BSD distros), `osx`, and `standalone` (used for running in the build directory).
+You can pass `BUILD=debug` to the makefile for debug builds of both glad and glava, and you can manually specify install targets with `INSTALL=...`, possible arguments are `unix` for FHS compliant Linux and BSD distros, `osx` for Mac OSX, and `standalone` which allows you to run glava in the build directory.

 Note: GLFW's most recent stable version is 3.2, whereas 3.3 is needed in order to support transparency (older versions still work, just without transparency).
 You can either find a more recent build or compile it yourself.
 Arch users can install `glfw-x11-git` from the AUR.